mickem/nscp-docs/docs/faq.md

 The previous ones are only for compatibility and will eventually be removed from NSClient++.
 Currently they are about 90% compatible which means some things will not work as before and some commands are not even present anymore.

 1.  personally think that the benefit of using the new commands makes the effort required to convert it worth it but if you have a specific command using the old syntax which no longer work please do let me know and I will see about adding support for it.
-2. check_nt
+2.  `check_nt`

 ## 5.3 I use check_nt and...

-Check_nt is NOT a good protocol and is considerd abandoneware.
+Check_nt is NOT a good protocol and is considered abandon-ware as noone updates the check_nt command any longer.
 NSClient++ supports it only for legacy reasons.
-There is generally no reason to use check_nt
+There is generally no reason to use check_nt as check_nrpe and check_nscp can achieve the same thing.

 ## 5.4 MEMUSE reports the wrong value

 No it does not :)
-MEMUSE reports physical+page (normally called commited bytes).
+MEMUSE reports physical+page (normally called committed bytes).
 This is the amount of memory the system has promised to various applications.
-Thus it will be "more" than your RAM if you want to check physical memory please use check_nrpe and check_memory instead.
+Thus it will be "more" than your RAM if you want to check physical memory please use `check_nrpe` and `check_memory` instead.

-# 6. Eventlog
+# 6. Event-log

-## 6.1 Can I check "modern" eventlogs from Windows 2008 and above?
+## 6.1 Can I check "modern" event-logs from Windows 2008 and above?

 Yes, but it requires NSClient++ 0.4.2 and later.

-## 6.2 I use severity but still dont get errors (or get non error messages).
+## 6.2 I use severity but still don't get errors (or get non error messages).

-This is a "feature" of the Windows Eventlog API.
+This is a "feature" of the Windows Event-log API.
 They have something called severity which most programs do not use as severity. instead please try using level which is more accurate.
 This is less relevant in "modern Windows"  where severity has been removed.

 # 7. NRPE